jamiesyme/portfolio/src/project-portfolio.md

 # Portfolio

+This website is a portfolio of my recent projects.
+It features a dynamic window manager, and was primarily designed to mimic a desktop environment.

 - ![About Page](/f/portfolio-about.png)
 - ![Project Page](/f/portfolio-project.png)

-## What

-This website is a portfolio of my recent projects.
-It features a dynamic window manager, and was primarily designed to mimic a desktop environment.

 ## Why